-SUMMARY OF PLAN PROVISIONS - ELECTIVE STATE OFFICERS RETIREMENT PLAN (CONCLUDED)
+Age/service requirement Eight years of Allowable Service.

-Termination (Continued) Deferred benefit Amount Benefit computed under law in effect at termination and increased by the following annual augmentation percentage: (a.)
-0.00% before July 1, 1979; (b.)
-5.00% from July 1, 1979 to January 1, 1981; (c.)
-3.00% until age 55, or until January 1, 2012, whichever is earlier; (d.)
-5.00% thereafter until the annuity begins but prior to January 1, 2012; and (e.)
-2.00% from January 1, 2012 thereafter.
+Amount Benefit computed under law in effect at termination and increased by the following annual augmentation percentage:

+(a.)
+0.00% before July 1, 1979;

+(b.)
+5.00% from July 1, 1979, to January 1, 1981;

+(c.)
+3.00% until age 55, or until January 1, 2012, whichever is earlier;

+(d.)
+5.00% thereafter until the annuity begins but prior to January 1, 2012;

+(e.)
+2.00% from January 1, 2012 through December 31, 2018; and

+(f.)
+0.00% from January 1, 2019, thereafter.

 Amount is payable at normal or early retirement.

-If a member terminated prior to July 1, 1997 but was not eligible to commence his or her pension before July 1, 1997, an actuarial increase shall be made for C the change in the post-retirement interest rates from 5.00% to 6.00%.
-Combined service annuity Members are eligible for combined service benefits if they: (a.)
-Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; and (b.)
-Have at least six months of allowable service credit in each plan worked under; and (c.)
+If a member terminated prior to July 1, 1997, but was not eligible to commence his or her pension before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.

+Combined service annuity

+Members are eligible for combined service benefits if they:

+- (a.)
+Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; - (b.)
+Have at least six months of allowable service credit in each plan worked under; and - (c.)
 Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.

+Summary of Plan Provisions - Elective State Officers Retirement Plan (Concluded)
-Members who meet the above requirements must have their benefit based on

-(a.)
-Allowable service in all covered plans are combined in order to determine eligibility for early retirement.
+Combined service annuity (Concluded) Members who meet the above requirements must have their benefit based on the following: (a.)
+Allowable service in all covered plans are combined in order to determine eligibility for early retirement. (b.)

-(b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.

-Optional form conversion factors

-Actuarially equivalent factors based on RP-2000 mortality for healthy annuitants, white collar adjustment, projected to 2025 using scale AA, blended 55% males, and 6.50% interest.

-Changes in plan provisions

-There have been no changes in plan provisions since the prior valuation.

-the following:

-ACTUARIAL METHODS USED FOR THE DETERMINATION OF TOTAL PENSION LIABILITY AND RELATED VALUES
+Actuarial equivalent factors Actuarially equivalent factors based on RP-2014 mortality for healthy annuitants, white collar adjustment, male rates set forward two years, projected to 2019 using Scale MP-2015, blended 50% males, 5.88% post-retirement interest, and 8.00% pre-retirement interest.
+Based upon statutory requirements; Joint and Survivor factors are based on an interest assumption of 6.50%.
+The actuarially equivalent factors are currently being updated to reflect changes adopted during the 2018 legislative session.
+Changes in plan provisions All Elective State Officers members are receiving benefit payments.
+A number of provisions affecting benefits for active and deferred members were changed.
+See the Summary of Plan Provisions for the Legislators Retirement Plan for detail.
+Post-retirement benefit increases were changed from 2.0% per year, increasing to 2.5% per year upon achieving a 90% funding ratio to a fixed rate of 1.0% for five years (beginning January 1, 2019) and 1.5% per year thereafter.

+Actuarial Methods Used for the Determination of Total Pension Liability and Related Values